A piece in the latest issue of the magazine looks at the possibility of paying students for participating in college sports.

 But that’s still better than the average for most college sports.

-While there’s a lot of talk about the vase revenue generated in certain famous programs, almost every college sports program, other than football and men’s basketball, operates at a loss.
+While there’s a lot of talk about the vast revenue generated in certain famous programs, almost every college sports program, other than football and men’s basketball, operates at a loss.

 Only 12 percent of college athletic programs in America generate any profit.